Xilinx/ros-tsn-pubsub/docs/src/app_deployment.md

     ![wsn](media/i210-wsn2.png)

-### Network Configuration 2 : Network Manager(CNC) and Two KR260 Boards
+### Network Configuration 2 : Network Manager(CNC) and Two KR260/KD240 Boards

-This configuration requires either two KR260 units and one KV260/KR260 unit(CNC) or two KR260 units and one Linux Running Machine(CNC).
+This configuration requires either two KR260/KD240 units and one KV260/KR260/KD240 unit(CNC) or two KR260/KD240 units and one Linux Running Machine(CNC).
 The following images represent these configurations:

-#### Two KR260 and one KV260/KR260(CNC):
+#### Two KR260/KD240 and one KV260/KR260/KD240(CNC):

 ![NM_Setup_1](media/NM_Setup_1.JPG)

-#### Two KR260 and one Linux Running Machine(CNC):
+#### Two KR260/KD240 and one Linux Running Machine(CNC):

 ![NM_Setup_2](media/NM_Setup_2.JPG)

+**NOTE**: For KD240 J24 is PS Eth, J25B top is PL Eth

 #### Run TSN-ROS Out of Box Applications

-* Ensure to load the TSN accelerator/firmware (refer to step-7 'dynamically load the application package' from an initial setup) using `xmutil loadapp kr260-tsn-rs485pmod` before testing the example application.
+* Ensure to load the TSN accelerator/firmware (refer to step-7 'dynamically load the application package' from initial setup) before testing example application.
 If the firmware is already loaded, ignore this step and proceed.
+    * KR260 firmware load command - `xmutil loadapp kr260-tsn-rs485pmod`
+    * KD240 firmware load command - `xmutil loadapp kd240-motor-ctrl-qei`

 * Setup Ethernet ports by running the following commands on the serial terminal.
 This sets the MAC/IP/VLAN on the EP and ETH ports of the TSN switch IP.

-    * _KR260 Board1 interface setup_
+    * _KR260/KD240 Board1 interface setup_

         `source /usr/bin/net_setup.sh -b1`

-    * _KR260 Board2 interface setup_
+    * _KR260/KD240 Board2 interface setup_

         `source /usr/bin/net_setup.sh -b2`

 ##### Run Instructions

-1. Run parser on the both KR260 units.
+1. Run parser on the both KR260/KD240 units.

     * Setup one board as Master and one as Slave.
 Run the following:
      ```bash